Ashish-Ashutosh/Search-components-using-Google-AR-kit/README.md

 # Search-components-using-Google-AR-kit
-to create an application to search for components in a lab using Google AR Kit.
+- to create an application that searches for components in a lab using Google AR Kit.